owlcs/miro/miro.md

 <header>
-MIRO – Minimal Information for Reporting of an Ontology
+MIRO – Minimum Information for Reporting of an Ontology
 ==============
 </header>
 ## Working draft 12 March 2017